Exploring museums and castles

-Just 16 miles from Trento and a couple of hours’ drive from Lake Garda, Rovereto, an ancient centre of silk production, offers visitors refined cultural experiences.
+Just over 15 kilometres away from the Trentino shore of Lake Garda, Rovereto, an ancient centre of silk production, offers visitors refined cultural experiences.
 When you visit its castle, a late-medieval fortification, prepare to feast your eyes as you admire the panorama and take in the entire valley at your feet.
-Every evening, the War Memorial Bell tolls 100 chimes as a poignant, melancholic memory of those who fell on the field of battle.
+Every evening, the War Memorial Bell tolls 100 chimes as a poignant, melancholic memory of the fallen in war.
 Inside the manor house, you will also find the War Museum, dedicated to the First World War.

 Love cycling, hiking and skiing?
 In just 20 minutes by car, or three quarters of an hour by bus, you can go wild on the nearby slopes of the Brentonico Plateau, the “Garden of Italy” in the heart of the Parco del Monte Baldo.